-This is a PROVEN WORKING SOLUTION for how to remove referral spam in your Google Analytics with complete filter expressions updated 2018-06-13.
+This is a PROVEN WORKING SOLUTION for how to remove referral spam in your Google Analytics.
+Bothered by referral spam from auto-seo-service.com, resell-seo-services.com or other domain that redirects to semalt.com?
+Implement a Valid Hostname filter as described in #2 below.

 - BEFORE YOU START: Make an Unfiltered View!